Colorado School of Mines July 2016 - Present

 Senior in Computer Science, 4.0 GPA

-I am a Junior studying Computer Science at Colorado School of Mines.
-I am the Vice President of the Mines ACM Chapter and the Secretary of the Mines Linux Users Group (LUG).
-I am a member of the Tau Beta Pi Horor Society and I made Dean's List for Fall and Spring 2016.
+I am a Senior studying Computer Science at Colorado School of Mines.
+I am the Vice President of the Mines ACM Student Chapter and the Secretary of the Mines Linux Users Group (LUG).
+I am also the Service Chair for Tau Beta Pi Honor Society and I have made Dean's List every semester I've been at Mines.
 Notable classes that I have taken include: